What is HTML? Hypertext Markup Language Explained

 How does HTML work and what are its building blocks?

-HTML documents are files that end with a .html or .htm extension.
-A web browser reads the HTML file and renders its content.
-HTML elements are the building blocks of a web page and consist of a set of tags and attributes.
-Tags tell the browser where elements begin and end, and attributes describe the characteristics of an element.
+HTML documents are files that end in .html or .htm.
+A web browser reads the file and renders its content for you.
+The building blocks are HTML elements, each made up of tags and attributes.
+Tags mark where an element begins and ends, while attributes describe its characteristics, such as the destination of a link or the source of an image.

 What are some of the most used HTML tags and elements?